asmarcz/ubuntu-machine-setup/README.md

 - `vim_config` is dumped into ~/.vimrc
 - all color schemes and config file for QTerminal are copied from qterminal (note that my config uses JetBrains Mono font)

-You need to run the script either using sudo or as a root.

 1. Run script as is and it will prompt you for all of the avaible tools.
 ```
 $ ./setup.sh